-1.7 Risk that UCEM is no longer able to recruit or teach students with particular needs
+2.8 Material Change 8: Risk that UCEM is no longer able to recruit or teach students with particular needs

-UCEM attracts students from around the world, and currently has part-time and full-time students studying with us in over 100 countries.
-The risk that the institution would no longer able to attract or deliver its programmes in full- and/or part-time modes is low, due to the continued investment and support from the Board of Trustees.
+UCEM attracts students from around the world, and currently has part-time and full-time students studying with us in approximately 100 countries.
+The risk that the institution would no longer be able to attract or deliver its programmes in full- and/or part-time modes is low, due to the continued investment and support from the Board of Trustees.